-• If PCP Triage Required: You may need to be seen.
-Your doctor will want to talk with you to decide what's best.
-I'll page him now.
-If you haven't heard from the on-call doctor within 30 minutes, go to the Labor and Delivery Unit at Hospital.
+• If PCP Second-Level Triage Required: You may need to be seen.
+Your doctor (or NP/PA) will want to talk with you to decide what's best.
+I'll page the on-call provider now.
+If you haven't heard from the on-call provider (or me) within 30 minutes, go to the Labor and Delivery Unit at \\\\\\ Hospital.